18F/handbook/docs/how-we-work/tools/harvest.md

 Except for professional development expenses of less than $50, all expenses should be approved by the relevant budget owner PRIOR to being incurred.
 E.G. Owen approves Delivery budget expenses, Bill approves Sales/Bizdev budget expenses and Aaron approves marketing expenses.

 For any project or team onsites, your expenses are almost always reimbursable.
-Your project manager and Judy will provide information about what is or isn’t reimbursable.
-For example, if you prefer first class for a flight, then that wouldn’t be reimbursable but the amount for an economy class would.
+Your project manager and Judy will provide information about what is or isn't reimbursable.
+For example, if you prefer first class for a flight, then that wouldn't be reimbursable but the amount for an economy class would.

-There are mobile apps that make this part of Harvest easy to use, if you’d like to try them:
+There are mobile apps that make this part of Harvest easy to use, if you'd like to try them:

 * <https://www.getharvest.com/iphone>
 * <https://www.getharvest.com/android>